Ruthernard Estate, Bexford.

 He reduced his speed as soon as he got sight of the vehicles again.
 He continued to follow at a good pace and reduced his speed when he noticed they also reduced theirs.
 Soon he saw Paul Edwards escort’s car indicating to turn to the left.

 Henry watched them as they turned into the Ruthernard Hospital.
 He followed after and got in exactly a minute after them.
 He continued on a slow speed after passing through the gate of the hospital.
 He noticed where his targets’ car had been parked and saw Paul already walking into the hospital.
-He parked his vehicle in a space farther away.
+He parked his bike in a space farther away.
 He turned off the engine and made his way into the hospital after taking off the helmet.

 “Good afternoon,” he replied the greeting of the security man at the door of the hospital and proceeded into the reception.